What Are Corporate Bonds And Why You Should Invest In It?

 Coupon: The bond’s annual interest rate is expressed as a coupon.
 This would establish how frequently interest will be paid to investors.

-Characteristics of a Bond
+Characteristics of a Corporate Bond

 It’s critical to comprehend the traits of a given bond issue while evaluating it.
 Here are a few things to consider.